cap-js-community/cds-cucumber/docs/DEBUGGING.md

 # Debugging

-The following document describes how to debug the steps-implementation, server-side and browser code using VSCode.
+The following document describes how to debug the step-implementations, server-side and browser code using VSCode.

 ## Steps

-Debugging the steps-implementation with VSCode has two possibilities.
+Debugging the step-implementations with VSCode has two possibilities.

 ### VSCode JavaScript Debug Termninal